Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 6) Not much traffic?
 Put chat everywhere.

-You can still target specific pages with customized messages, but in order to make sure nobody slips through the cracks, having live chat appear in as many places as possible is a smart move.
+You can still target specific pages with customized messages, but in order to make sure nobody slips through the cracks, having chat appear in as many places as possible is a smart move.

 7) Create saved replies for common questions.